 - If they have an active retinal haemorrhage

-- blood glucose levels lower than 4.4. due to the risk of hypoglycemia.
+- Blood glucose levels lower than 4.4. due to the risk of hypoglycaemia

 The following caution should be taken:

-- have a source of carbohydrate available during the exercise session that does not contain fat (ie fruit, vegetables, cereal)
+- Have a source of carbohydrate available during the exercise session that does not contain fat.

 - Consume fluids before during and after exercise.